Shahaanb/Student-Helper/README.md

 - The program uses `argparse` for command-line arguments.
 - The dictionary feature relies on the Oxford Dictionary API and may have a delay in response.

+## Source Files

+The `Initial_Scripts` folder contains the original scripts used to develop **Student Helper**.
+Each feature was initially implemented and tested in separate files before being combined into `helper.py`.
+These files serve as a reference for understanding the core functionality of each feature.

+For a detailed breakdown of the files in this folder, refer to the [Source Files README](Initial_Scripts/README.md).

 ---
 This project was inspired by my personal struggles during A-levels.
 I created it to make student life easier by consolidating essential tools into one program.